-They orbited the earth 120 times over eight days in August 1965.
+These sailors of the sky slipped the surly bonds of Earth and orbited it 120 times over eight days in August 1965.
 Gemini 5 was the first spacecraft with fuelcells, devices that produced electricity from the chemical reaction between a fuel and oxygen.
 The flight gave high hopes, proving that men could live in a weightless state for the length of a trip to the moon.

 Gordon Cooper was the first person to make two orbital space flights.
 On May 15-16, he circled the earth 22 times in the Mercury program spacecraft, Faith 7.
 During this flight, he released a 10 pound flashing beacon to test how far away he could see it.
 He estimated that he could see the light as far away as 17 miles.
 This experiment provided information for astronauts whose spacecraft carried out rendezvous in space.

 Pete Conrad would go on to command the Apollo 12 mission that made the second manned landing on the moon.
 On November 19, 1969 Conrad and Alan Bean landed in their lunar module, Intrepid, and stayed for 31 hours.